 The main disadvantage is below.

 - Tests will become more challenging to debug.
-You can’t see what is happening when a test runs, making it more difficult during the debugging process.
+You can’t see what happens when a test runs, making it more difficult during debugging.

 How does headless mode work?

-Another thing to note here is that you will still be able to take a screenshot of a web page or a web element when running in headless mode!
+Another thing to note is that you can still take a screenshot of a web page or element when running in headless mode!

 How to run Chrome in headless mode